-- Econometrics (you must also take Quantitative Economics) - Economics of Developing Countries (you must also take Quantitative Economics and Microeconomics) - Game Theory (you must also take Microeconomics) - Money and Banking (you must also take Macroeconomics and Quantitative Economics) - Thesis in Economics
+- 314 Econometrics (you must also take 300 Quantitative Economics) - 310 Economics of Developing Countries (you must also take 300 Quantitative Economics and 302 Microeconomics) - 319 Game Theory (you must also take 302 Microeconomics) - 304 Money and Banking (you must also take 301 Macroeconomics) - 399 Thesis in Economics

 A number of further third year options will be offered as special subjects.
-In Hilary Term of your second year, before making your choice, you should attend the options fair, where the list of options available to you will be announced.
+In Hilary Term of your second year, before making your choice, you should attend the options fair where the list of options available to you will be announced.
 This is an opportunity to find out more about which options are on offer, their content and who teaches them.
-Some of these options may only be studied in combination with Microeconomics, Macroeconomics and/or Quantitative Economics.
+Some of these options may only be studied in combination with 302 (Microeconomics), 301 (Macroeconomics) and/or 300 (Quantitative Economics).

-As an example, the current list of further options available is:
+As an example, the current list of further options available as special subjects is: